sofa-framework/doc/50_Contributing_To_SOFA/60_How_to_Release.md

     ```

 *   check the year in the files: README.md, Authors.txt, LICENCE.txt, CMakeList.txt (SOFA, SofaKernel, SofaFramework)
-*   create a new branch for the release
-    `git checkout -b v1.1`
+*   create a new branch for the release: `git checkout -b v1.1`
-*   push this new branch on the remote repository
-    `git push -u origin v1.1`
+*   push this new branch on the remote repository: `git push -u origin v1.1`

 In this new branch: